JayaDeHart/todo-backend/readMe.md

 #### Setting up the database

-1. First, make sure you have postgres installed locally.
-You can check by running `psql --version`
+1. First, make sure you have Mysql installed locally.

 2. Then, rename `.env.sample` to `.env`, and replace the username and password with the credentials for your postgres instance.
-Ensure your postgres user has the requisite permissions to create tables.
-You can also use the default postgres user if you wish.
+Ensure your mysql user has the requisite permissions to create tables.
+You can also use the default root user if you wish.

 3. Run this command: `npx prisma migrate dev --name init`.
 This will create a new migration file with the project schema, and run it against the database.